2020 Tampa Bay Buccaneers season: Week 7: at Las Vegas Raiders

 Tampa Bay made their first-ever trip to Las Vegas to face the Raiders.
 The game was played without spectators.
 They faced former head coach Jon Gruden for the first time since 1999 and for the first time since Gruden (who was the Buccaneers head coach from 2002 to 2008, winning Super Bowl XXXVII) was fired from the club.
 Quarterback Tom Brady threw for 369 yards, four touchdown passes, and ran for a touchdown, as the Buccaneers defeated the Raiders 45–20.
 Derek Carr was sacked three times and intercepted once, as the Tampa Bay defense continued to excel.
-The Raiders were held to only 76-yard rushing, and the Buccaneers lead the NFL in fewest rushing yards per game allowed.
+The Raiders were held to only 76 yards rushing, and the Buccaneers lead the NFL in fewest rushing yards per game allowed.
 The game was originally scheduled for Sunday Night Football but was moved to 4:05 p.m. after four starting offensive linemen for the Raiders were placed on the reserve/COVID-19 list.
-Devin White, who was passed on by the Raiders in the 2019 Draft, finished with 11 total tackles, 9 solo, two tackles for loss, and 3 sacks.
+Devin White, who was passed on by the Raiders in the 2019 draft, finished with 11 total tackles, 9 solo, two tackles for loss, and 3 sacks.